FAQs

 • You will gain resources and an advocate

-• Plus many more transformational things can happen when choose to explore death as our teacher.
+• Plus many more transformational things can happen when choose to explore Death as our teacher.